AhmedSoliman/docker-jenkins-activator-java8/jenkins-slave-node/Readme.md

-# Jenkins Slave with Oracle Java 8 and NodeJs with Mocha
+# Jenkins Slave with Java 8 and NodeJs with Mocha

 This is a jenkins slave that automatically installs your self-signed certificate (ssl) and runs jenkins Swarm client to connect to your jenkins build server, you con configure the labels, mode, executors, name, and username/password for Swarm